-Despite corruption accusations against Cook County Assessor Joe Berrios, current Illinois Secretary of State Jesse White has nonetheless endorsed him, raising concerns with Republican Jason Helland, his opponent in next year's race.
+Despite corruption accusations against Cook County Assessor Joe Berrios, current Illinois Secretary of State Jesse White has nonetheless endorsed him, raising concerns with Republican Jason Helland, White's opponent in this year's race.

 A Dec.
-18 Chicago Tribune article states Barrios may have overvalued tax assessments on small companies and properties in low-income neighborhoods and undervalued high-priced properties.
+18 Chicago Tribune article states Berrios may have overvalued tax assessments on small companies and properties in low-income neighborhoods and undervalued high-priced properties.

-These ethical concerns have prompted politicians on both sides of the aisle to call for Barrios to resign, including Democratic gubernatorial candidate Chris Kennedy, as the Chicago Tribune noted.
-The fact that White has endorsed Barrios has at least one Republican wondering if White is fit for office.
+These ethical concerns have prompted politicians on both sides of the aisle to call for Berrios to resign, including Democratic gubernatorial candidate Chris Kennedy, as the Chicago Tribune noted.
+The fact that White has endorsed Berrios has at least one Republican wondering if White is fit for office.
 White won secretary of state in 2014 with 66 percent of the vote, according to Ballotpedia.com.